mrdijk/EnergyEfficient_FL/fabric/k8s/cluster-setup/README.md

 # Add SSH slice key to connect between the nodes in FABRIC (make sure you followed the SSH config steps from the k8s_setup.ipynb notebook):
 mkdir -p ~/.ssh
-# Copy the files from your local directory to the remote host
+# Copy the files from your local directory to the remote host, such as (replace IP of course):
 ./upload_to_remote.sh ~/.ssh/slice_key ubuntu 2001:610:2d0:fabc:f816:3eff:feba:b846 ~/.ssh/slice_key ../fabric_config/ssh_config "~/.ssh"
 ```